xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

 ## So what is the real problem?

-The moral of this tale is that inheritance isn't always as harmless as it might seems, notwithstanding the great benefit of code re-usability.
+The moral of this tale is that inheritance isn't always as harmless as it might seem, notwithstanding the great benefit of code re-usability.
 In a multi-threaded environment, inheritance can easily break the constraints while giving the user an illusion that the original constraints are naturally "inherited". **Code and functions can be inherited, but the situation is not